github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 ### Performing validity checks

 Validity checks help you prioritize alerts by telling you which secrets are `active` or `inactive`.
-For more information, see{% ifversion secret-scanning-validity-check-partner-patterns %} "TODO: link to Enable validity checks" and{% endif %} "TODO: Checking a secret's validity in Evaluating alerts."
+For more information, see{% ifversion secret-scanning-validity-check-partner-patterns %} "[AUTOTITLE](/code-security/secret-scanning/enabling-secret-scanning-features/enabling-validity-checks-for-your-repository)" and{% endif %} "[AUTOTITLE](/code-security/secret-scanning/managing-alerts-from-secret-scanning/evaluating-alerts#checking-a-secrets-validity)."

 {% ifversion ghec or ghes %}